KittyGiraudel/site/_posts/2013-02-25-browserhacks.md

 ## How to use it?

-It couldn't be any simpler.
-If you ever happen to be stuck on a rendering bug in let's say… Internet Explorer 7 (only an example…), you could simply:
+It couldn’t be any simpler.
+If you ever happen to be stuck on a rendering bug in let’s say… Internet Explorer 7 (only an example…), you could simply:

 1. Come to [Browserhacks.com](http://browserhacks.com),
 2. Search for "IE7",